 Add 1 Tbsp of Apple Cider Vinegar in 1 Cup of Chamomile Green Tea + 1 tsp of cinnamon powder + half lemon mix all ingredients and have this drink 30 mins before you go to bed at night.

-In Conclusion – Is Apple Cider Vinegar an Effective Treatment for Hot Flashes and Other Menopause Symptoms?
+In Conclusion – Does Apple Cider Vinegar Help Hot Flashes and Other Menopause Symptoms?

 Apple cider vinegar for hot flushes has been shown to be effective by the many women who use it.
 Many studies have also shown it to also improve weight loss, digestion, cravings, hot flushes, night sweats, and more.
 At the very least it is an amazing probiotic with a fabulous taste that enhances many dishes.
 Give it a go today!